magdesign/ofxPiMapper_new_features/README.md

 - Remote Control (control the mapping surfaces from another computer over tcp, there is an existing example)
 - Sync (several RPis with ofxPiMapper will share their timecode to run in sync, maybe based on this: https://github.com/turingmachine/omxplayer-sync
 - Grip warp surface, with a predefined raster of 16x16, see this paper: https://www.ronenbarzel.org/papers/warp.pdf
+- USB camera feed (to use RPi as mapping-box for other streams)

 People who could help on this: